Nicholas Blincoe: Screenwriting

 Blincoe has written for British radio and television, including episodes of the BBC TV series Waking The Dead and Channel 4's Goldplated.
 As a critic and reviewer he has worked for the Modern Review, under the editorship of Toby Young and Julie Burchill.
 He was a columnist for the London Daily Telegraph until September 2006, writing the weekly 'Marginalia' column.

 Publications

 He is the author of six novels, Acid Casuals (1995), Jello Salad (1997), Manchester Slingback (1998), The Dope Priest (1999), White Mice (2002), Burning Paris (2004).
 He was a founding member of the New Puritans literary movement and co-edited (with Matt Thorne) the anthology 'All Hail The New Puritans' (2000) which included contributions from Alex Garland, Toby Litt, Geoff Dyer, Daren King, Simon Lewis, and Scarlett Thomas.
 In 2017 his history of Bethlehem was published, Bethlehem: Biography of a Town.

-Blincoe won the Crime Writer's Association Silver Dagger for his novel Manchester Slingback in 1998.
+Blincoe won the Crime Writers' Association Silver Dagger for his novel Manchester Slingback in 1998.
 His early novels were crime thrillers set in or around his native Lancashire and the clubs of Manchester.